 54. What is PLM?

-Periodic limb movement which occurs in 80% of patients with RLS.
+PLM stands for “periodic limb movement,” and it occurs in 80% of patients with restless leg syndrome.

 55. What are the symptoms of PLM?

-Insomnia and excessive daytime sleepiness.
-Many small awakenings during
+Insomnia, excessive daytime sleepiness, and many small awakenings during the

 56. What is the treatment for restless leg syndrome?